 COVID-19 patients may complain of gastrointestinal symptoms such as nausea or diarrhea.
 Laboratory findings described in COVID-19 patients include liver function test abnormalities.

-Ask patients about history of fever or respiratory symptoms, inquire about the patient’s family members or close contacts with similar symptoms, contact with someone with COVID-19, or travel to a high-risk area.
+Ask patients about history of fever or respiratory symptoms.
+Inquire about the patient’s family members or close contacts with similar symptoms.
+This also includes contact with someone with COVID-19, or travel to a high-risk area.

 Avoid bringing older adults into the clinic or hospital setting

 People who are 65 and older are more likely to develop serious COVID-19 disease, according to the U.S. Department of Health and Human Services’ Administration for Community Living.

 Physicians should consider implementing telemedicine visits into their practice or look for ways to reduce the number of older adults coming into their clinics.